Viktic/mnist-neural-network/README.md

 - Increased the final test accuracy to **97.3%**
 - Increased training time to approximately **90 minutes**

-> **Note:** The extended training time is due to the network being implemented **without deep learning frameworks** such as PyTorch or TensorFlow.
-As a result, the training process **cannot be accelerated via GPU or TPU**.
+> **Note:** The extended training time is due to the network being implemented without deep learning frameworks such as PyTorch or TensorFlow.
+As a result, the training process cannot be accelerated via GPU or TPU.